-It is ironic that Newark should ignore the very river it was founded on, The Passaic River.
+It is ironic that Newark should ignore the very river it was founded on, the Passaic River.
 It was the pristine wooded river our city’s founding fathers first saw in 1666.
-It was our city’s artery to the sea and our industries’ source of income.
+It was our city’s artery to the sea and our industries’ source of wealth.
 It was the throbbing, flowing heart of our city.

 After the automobile drove people to the suburbs and globalization exported jobs abroad, the Passaic was no longer a water highway.
 It is now this industrial town’s polluted heart.
 The corporate towers of Newark’s “Renaissance” meet industrial history at the riverbank.
-The murky waters contain secrets of illegal dumping and toxic pollution that will remain buried for eternity, gradually leaking their oily toxins down stream.
+The murky waters contain secrets of illegal dumping and toxic pollution that will remain buried for eternity, leaking their oils and toxins down stream.
 The industrial past clings on, refusing to vanish in forgotten waters.
 The river of change, the Passaic River, is a place of shifting contrasts, where past meets present.

 The river flows on.